LesyukSerg/archiver/README.md

 PHP ARCHIVER
 ========

-ARCHIVER - это PHP скрипт состоящий из одного файла. В котором реализованы следующие пункты:

-1. Создание архива/Дополнение архива;

-    a) Архивировать выбранные папки;

-    b) Не архивировать определенные папки;

-    c) Можно задавать максимальный размер файла который можно архивировать;

-2. Извлечение архива;
-3. Удаление архива;

-4. Просмотр файлов на сервере;

-    a) Отображение размеров файлов/папок;

-    b) Отображение количества файлов в папке;

-    c) Отображает права доступа на папку/файл;

-    d) Отображает общий размер всех файлов;

-    d) Отображает свободное и использованое место на хостинге;
+ARCHIVER - it is a PHP script all in one file.
+This Script helps:

+1. Create an archive / add files to existing archive;

+    a) Archive selected files and folders;

+    b) Exclude some folders;

+    c) Exclude some file which bigger than selected size;

+    d) Archive in ajax mode;

+    e) Split an archive by a small archives certain size

+2. Extract files from an archive;
+3. Delete useless archives;

+4. File viewer;

+    a) showing file/folder sizes;

+    b) showing files count in folder;

+    c) view file/folder permission;

+    d) show total files;

+    d) show total occupied and free disk space;

-Пароль: 1111.
+Password: 1111.